Amazon EC2 Mac Instances

 x86-based EC2 Mac Instances

-x86-based EC2 Mac instances are powered by a combination of Mac mini computers—featuring Intel’s 8th generation 3.2 GHz (4.6 GHz turbo) Core i7 processors, 6 physical/12 logical cores, and 32 GiB of memory - and the AWS Nitro System, providing up to 10 Gbps of VPC network bandwidth and 8 Gbps of EBS storage bandwidth through high-speed Thunderbolt 3 connections. x86-based EC2 Mac instances are uniquely enabled by the AWS Nitro System, which makes it possible to offer Mac mini computers as a fully integrated and managed compute instances with Amazon VPC networking and Amazon EBS storage just like any other Amazon EC2 instance.
+x86-based EC2 Mac instances are powered by a combination of Mac mini computers—featuring Intel’s 8th generation 3.2 GHz (4.6 GHz turbo) Core i7 processors, 6 physical/12 logical cores, and 32 GiB of memory, as well as the AWS Nitro System, providing up to 10 GBps of VPC network bandwidth and 8 Gbps of EBS storage bandwidth through high-speed Thunderbolt 3 connections. x86-based EC2 Mac instances are uniquely enabled by the AWS Nitro System, which makes it possible to offer Mac mini computers as a fully integrated and managed compute instances with Amazon VPC networking and Amazon EBS storage just like any other Amazon EC2 instance.
 EC2 Mac instances are available in bare metal instance size (mac1.metal), and support macOS Mojave 10.14, macOS Catalina 10.15, macOS Big Sur 11, and macOS Monterey 12 as Amazon Machine Images (AMIs).

 Instance Family Instance Size Processor Physical cores vCPUs Memory (GiB) Instance Storage Network Bandwidth (Gbps) EBS Bandwidth (Mbps) Mac1 mac1.metal Intel Core i7 6 12 32 EBS-Only 10 8,000